 NTASC is a special purpose, bankruptcy remote, local development corporation organized under the Not-for-Profit Corporation Law of the State of New York.
-NTASC is an instrumentality of, but separate, and apart from the County of Niagara, New York (the "County").
+NTASC is an instrumentality of, but separate and apart from the County of Niagara, New York (the "County").
 Although legally separate from the County, NTASC is a component unit of the County.
 Based on the nature and significance of NTASC's relationship with the County and the criteria set forth by GASB, NTASC is included within the County basic financial statements as a blended component unit.

-NTASC was incorporated on October 6, 2000 for the purpose of issuing tobacco settlement asset-backed bonds in order to provide funds to purchase from the County certain of the County's right, title and interest under the Master Settlement Agreement ("MSA") and the Consent Decree and Final Judgment (the "Decree") as described herein.
+NTASC was incorporated on October 6, 2000 for the purpose of issuing asset backed bonds in order to provide funds to purchase from the County certain of the County's right, title and interest under the Master Settlement Agreement (the "MSA") and the Consent Decree and Final Judgment (the "Decree") as described herein.
+NTASC has issued bonds in two series: 1) Subordinate Turbo CABs issued in 2005, and 2) Tobacco Settlement Asset Backed Refunding Bonds, Series 2014 Senior issued in 2014.